fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Run additional order notes hooks `woocommerce_before_order_notes` and `woocommerce_after_order_notes` when order notes field is disabled or removed.
 * Fixed: Scroll position when proceeding to next steps was being calculated wrong on some themes.
 * Fixed: Removed background color from `fieldset` elements on payment method fields section.
+* Fixed: Fatal error when activating Fluid Checkout on older versions of PHP.

 = 1.4.1 - 2021-12-03 =
 * Added: Translation to German.
 Thanks to @reilix.